What is Clinical Aromatherapy?

 On-line course backup:

-Therapists attending this course will receive 15 days access to our 7 hour on line training for clinical blending.
+Therapists attending this course will receive 15 days access to our 7 hour on line training for Chemistry of Essential oils for clinical blending

 Who can attend this course?